-An elementary or secondary student may possess and self-apply sunscreen to avoid overexposure to the sun.
-An elementary student's teacher or other district personnel will apply sunscreen to the student's exposed skin if the student brings the sunscreen to school and asks for help applying it.
-If a secondary student needs assistance with sunscreen application, please address the need with the school nurse.
+At the elementary level, a student's teacher or other district personnel will apply sunscreen to the student's exposed skin if the student brings the sunscreen to school and asks for help applying it.
+A student at this level may apply his or her own sunscreen if the student is able to do so.

+At the secondary level, a student may possess and apply sunscreen when necessary.
+If the student needs assistance with sunscreen application, please address the need with the school nurse.